nimageran/myMTM/myOCR/README.md

 1.  **Select Theme:** Use the dropdown in the top-right corner to choose your view (Light, Cyberpunk, or Terminal).
 2.  **Load File:** Click **"Select PDF"** and pick a file from your computer.
 3.  **Run OCR:** Click **"Start OCR"**.
 The browser will scan each page one by one.
-4.  **Copy Text:** Once finished, the text will appear in the output window.
-You can copy/paste it into Excel or Word.

 ---